Welcome!

 During this time, I was also on the adjunct faculty of the Johns Hopkins University Whiting School of Engineering, and taught a graduate-level course on Service Oriented Architecture in the University's computer science program.

-I was then offered the opportunity to join U.S. Federal Government Service, and spent three years at the General Service Administration's Office of Governmentwide Policy working on government-wide identity, credential and access management initiatives that impact the security and privacy of Citizen-to-Government, Business-to-Government and Government-to-Government digital interactions.
+I was then offered the opportunity to join U.S. Federal Government Service, and spent three years at the General Service Administration's Office of Government-wide Policy working on government-wide identity, credential and access management initiatives that impact the security and privacy of Citizen-to-Government, Business-to-Government and Government-to-Government digital interactions.

-I moved on from that role to manage three programs at the U.S. Department of Homeland Security's Science and Technology Directorate - The Identity and Data Privacy Research, Development & Transition Programs in the Cyber Security Division, as well as the Identity and Access Management Engine (IDAM-E) in the Homeland Security Advanced Research Projects Agency (HSARPA).
+I moved on from that role to manage three programs at the U.S. Department of Homeland Security's Science and Technology Directorate (S&T)- The Identity and Data Privacy Research, Development & Transition Programs in the Cyber Security Division, as well as the Identity and Access Management Engine (IDAM-E) in the Homeland Security Advanced Research Projects Agency (HSARPA).

 All three programs had a common goal -- Help government program managers within DHS and across the U.S. Government, easily connect with the public and private sector U.S. and international research and development expertise and resources, needed to enhance the security and trustworthiness of their programs.